Hands On Manual Therapy

 CST and MFR are provided by highly specialized, licensed pediatric occupational or physical therapists.
 Information about each therapist is below.

-Maria Stephens, OTR/L, CST – Extensive training in CST and MFR.
+Maria Stephens, OTR/L – Extensive training in CST and MFR.

 Other training: Torticollis, Tummy Time Method (TTM), cranial band theory and use, the AEIOU approach to feeding, sensory processing disorders, Handwriting Without Tears (HWT) and Total Motion Release (TMR).